From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 If it's set in Dublin, why is it called Ulysses?

 One of the many things Joyce was trying to do with Ulysses was to combine the everyday with the mythical.
 Thus, every episode in the book parallels an incident from Homer's Odyssey.
 For example, trying to find a restaurant for lunch is linked to the monstrous, insatiably cannibalistic Lestrygonians, and a funeral is linked to Odysseus' trip to Hades.
-Each chapter is also linked to a colour, a symbol, a part of the body, and many have their own unique narrative techniques and literary forms - all the details can be found here and here.
-You don't need to know all of these parallels to enjoy the book, but they can help you get more out of it.
+Each chapter is also linked to many other themes and symbols and narrative styles, although you don't have to know them to enjoy the novel.

 What is Bloomsday?

-Halifax, with our ocean-side location, similar architectural traditions, and large academic/intellectual population, seems like a natural place to celebrate Bloomsday - but nobody has done it before ... until now!
+Halifax, with our ocean-side location, similar architectural traditions, and large academic and artistic population, seems like a natural place to celebrate Bloomsday, but nobody has done it before ... until now!

 So What's Happening In Halifax On June 16?

 People are invited to participate in Bloomsday at various locations and times around the Halifax Peninsula.
-The heart of this project is a mobile app which will help guide you to the locations and give you various activities you can do when there.
+The heart of this project is a mobile app which will help guide you to the locations and give you various activities you can do when you are there.
+Each location will have extra features, app interactions, collectible real or virtual objects, or other surprises.

 Do I Need to Have Read Ulysses?